 Age: 14+ (Community 12+) Players: 1-8 Time: 60-90 minutes

-The Thing: The Boardgame is a hidden-role board game based on the 1982 John Carpenter classic horror film by the same name.
+The Thing: The Boardgame is a hidden-role board game based on the 1982 John Carpenter classic horror film.
 The game, perfect for 8 players, is designed to fully capture the paranoia and tension of the film.
 One player begins as The Thing, whose job is to try and infect the other players while also sabotaging the outpost.
 The rest of the players act as humans fighting to survive and escape.

 In The Thing: The Boardgame, you’re forced to manage Antarctic research Outpost 31, using the game’s map, which features the same rooms from the film.
 Each of these rooms offers different actions.
 The human characters must take care of themselves by eating, keeping the boiler running for heat, and making sure the generators keep the electricity going.
 If the players fail to keep out the cold and dark, they become easy targets for The Thing to strike.
 Whoever controls the Thing must hide, blend in, sabotage, and pick the right moments to infect the humans.